The Spartans join five 2013-14 post-season teams in the Wooden Legacy weekend event.

 "Dave played an integral role in building this program, and his commitment and contributions were a big part of us getting to the NCAA Tournament in 2013.
 There is no doubt that Dave will be a terrific coach for San José State," stated Rice when Wojcik accepted the San Jose State job.

-While this is his first head-coaching job, Wojcik has an extensive resume as an assistant coach at successful basketball programs.
-He started his coaching career in 1991-92 under Lefty Driesell at James Madison and then was hired the next season as an assistant at West Liberty State College.
+Wojcik has an extensive resume as an assistant coach at building successful basketball programs.
+He started his coaching career in 1991-92 under Lefty Driesell at James Madison University.
+Coach Driesell amassed 786 wins over his coaching career and was inducted into the National Collegiate Basketball Hall of Fame in 2007.
+Wojcik then was hired the next season as an assistant at West Liberty State College.

 He returned to his alma mater in 1997 as the top assistant to current ESPN analyst Dino Gaudio.
 After three seasons, Wojcik took over as athletics director at Wheeling Central Catholic High School in Wheeling, W.V.
-He also coached the boy's basketball team to back-to-back state titles in 2002 and 2003.
+He also coached the boys' basketball team to back-to-back state titles in 2002 and 2003.

 "David is a very exceptional coach with a wealth of experiences.
-He has coached at the college and high school level.
+He has coached at the college and high school levels.
 His journey reminds me of our high school coach, the late Skip Prosser.
 David will create positive relationships with high school coaches and with the SJSU campus.
 He is a hard worker and a terrific motivator.
-I look forward to watching him grow the Spartan Basketball program," said current College of Charleston Head Coach Doug Wojcik.
+I look forward to watching him grow the Spartan Basketball program," says his brother, Doug, the successful head coach at the College of Charleston.

 Wojcik earned his bachelor's degree in education from Loyola in 1991.
 He and his wife, Heather, have one son, Jake.

-Current NBA Players Coached by Dave Wojcik
+NBA Players Coached by Dave Wojcik